 Apart from that, this violin doesn’t really have any cons.
 Obviously, it is a beginner’s violin and is not going to provide the same kind of performance as a top-of-the-line model, but you’re never going to get that at this price.
 That’s not a con, just reality.

-Bunnel Basic Clearance Violin Review Conclusion and Rating
+Bunnel Premiere Clearance Violin Review Conclusion and Rating

 You do need to remember that this is a beginner’s model and a clearance model.
 If you’re a seasoned musician, it is not for you.
 Similarly, if you can not accept the minor cosmetic flaws, you should take a pass as well.